desi-ivanova/starter-academic/content/publication/rainforth-2024-review/index.md

 ---
-title: "Differentiable Multi-Target Causal Bayesian Experimental Design"
+title: "Modern Bayesian Experimental Design"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Yashas Annadani
+- Tom Rainforth
-- Panagiotis Tigas
+- Adam Foster
 - admin
-- Andrew Jesson
-- Yarin Gal
-- Adam Foster
-- Stefan Bauer
+- Freddie Bickford Smith

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2023-02-11T00:00:00Z"
+date: "2023-03-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).